The view of Mount Rainier from Enumclaw

-Driving on Mountain View Road, with the imposing sight of Mount Rainier behind us, we squinted at a group of brown, hairy mammals resting a half-mile away in a valley.
+Driving on Mountain View Road, with Mount Rainier towering above us, we squinted at a group of brown, hairy mammals resting a half-mile away in a valley.
 We assumed they were alpacas.
-After all, we were on a scenic drive just south of Enumclaw, a small town in the shadow of Mount Rainier.
-Wouldn't livestock be the only four-legged residents of this area?
+After all, we were on a scenic drive near Enumclaw, a small town in the shadow of Mount Rainier.
+Wouldn't livestock be the main four-legged residents of this area?

-After driving closer, and keeping a safe distance in our car, we realized that we were viewing a magnificent herd of wild elk, with some bulls surpassing the 600-pound mark and sporting 10-point racks.
-This was not the leisurely semi-rural day trip we had anticipated — and we couldn’t have been happier.
+After driving a bit closer, we realized that we were viewing a magnificent herd of wild elk, with some bulls surpassing the 600-pound mark and sporting 10-point racks.
+What an awesome bonus to the semi-rural day trip we had anticipated — and we couldn’t have been happier.

-Increasingly, this corner of South King County is attracting day trippers and travelers interested in outdoor adventures, ecotourism and even a foodie experience or two, plus popular Highland Games taking place July 28–30, 2017.
+Increasingly, this corner of South King County is attracting day trippers and travelers interested in outdoor adventures, ecotourism and even a foodie experience or two, plus popular Pacific Northwest Scottish Highland Games taking place July 27–29, 2018.
 Once considered a pleasant stopover to buy groceries prior to a weekend trip to Mount Rainier, Enumclaw offers plenty of reasons to make this a standalone destination.
 Here are not-to-miss summer adventures for families around Enumclaw.

 1. Get your kilt on at the Scottish Highland games

-To work off any wiggles that have built up, head to Mud Mountain Dam (on Highway 410), a recreational area located about eight miles southeast of Enumclaw.
+To work off summer wiggles, head to Mud Mountain Dam (on Highway 410), a recreational area located about eight miles southeast of Enumclaw.
 You'll find trails, grassy fields, picnic tables and shelters with grills.
 Kids will enjoy climbing on the two play structures and — open in the summer — splashing in the wading pool.
 Hike the short trail to view the dam, a 1948 WPA project on the White River; according to VisitRainier.com, the dam was the largest of its kind in the world when it was created.

 4. Scoop up a sweet treat

-Find a sweet finish to your meal at Sweet Necessities (1215 Griffin Ave.), best known for its fabulous ice cream and owner Toby Wenham’s caramels and chocolates from Northwest chocolatiers.
-The shop also carries frozen goodness from Snoqualmie Gourmet Ice Cream — consider topping it with a signature salted caramel sauce.
+Search out Sweet Necessities (1215 Griffin Ave.), best known for its fabulous ice cream, owner Toby Wenham’s caramels and chocolates from Northwest chocolatiers when you're in need of a sweet treat.
+The shop carries frozen goodness from Snoqualmie Gourmet Ice Cream — consider topping it with a signature salted caramel sauce.
 Other popular items for sale include jams, scone mixes, pepper jellies, wines and approximately 100 varieties of loose tea, including black, green, white and oolong.

-While the kids are in cooking class (remember, they're drop-off), parents can venture across the street from The Little Baker to The Historic Mint Alehouse (1608 Cole Street) to sample a few of the 25 beers on tap, hand-crafted cocktails (such as the Toxic Punch, served in a substantial Mason jar) and items from the generous happy-hour menu.
-Kids can also come along and will enjoy ordering from the kids' menu; kids' meals are served on Frisbees (!).
+At The Historic Mint Alehouse (1608 Cole Street), grown-ups can sample a few of the 25 beers on tap or try a hand-crafted cocktails.
+Kids are welcome, too, and will enjoy ordering from the kids' menu; kids' meals are served on Frisbees (!).

 If you go: More to do around Enumclaw